Ariel Dempsey

 What is your story?

 As I grieved and reflected, I realized that, in a strange way, I wasn’t in a situation that different from everyone else.
-Loss of cognitive abilities and physical abilities, is not rare, but happens to anyone who lives long enough.
+Loss of cognitive abilities and physical abilities is not rare, and happens to anyone who lives long enough.
 Yes, I could die any day, but so could anyone.
 No one knows when they are going to die.
-It’s like my life is a play and I don’t know what act I am in.
+It’s like my life is a play, and I don’t know what act I am in.
 The curtain may come up at any moment, and the important thing is that I am playing my part well when I am called home.

-Over the last year, I’ve continued to grow stronger and, though there are still challenges, I completed my first year of medical school.
+Over the last year, I’ve continued to grow stronger, and, though there are still challenges, I completed my first year of medical school.
 I also developed other “abilities” through my disabilities.
-To regain strength, I trained in rock climbing and now vacation by lead climbing hundred foot walls in Kentucky and Arkansas.
+To regain strength, I trained in rock-climbing, and now I vacation by lead-climbing hundre-foot walls in Kentucky and Arkansas.
 To improve coordination, I played on a soccer team.
 To combat my vertigo, I learned Aerial Silks and now perform part-time with a local circus.
 That being said, there are days that I am leveled from the old brain injury.
 I still live with the uncertainty about what will happen in the future.
 But I learned best how to live from my college roommate.
 I had the privilege of caring for her during her battle with terminal brain cancer and watching her gave me a vision for strength and beauty when I faced my own suffering.

 Who or what inspired you?